DanLyss/AstroNavigation/artifacts/Estimation necessary resources for the app.md

 ## Conclusion 🎯

 By leveraging **Android NDK**, we can run **Astrometry** on Android while significantly reducing its storage footprint.
 Our initial tests show promising results, and further optimization will make this approach even better.

+Overall project plan drawn as a scheme can be found [here](https://github.com/DanLyss/AstroNavigation/blob/main/artifacts/Project_Scheme.png)